 This vision underpins Clean Force’s devotion to improving the lives of its workers, many who have a disability (primarily mental illness), to optimise their self-determination, and career progression for an improved quality of life and self-sufficiency.
 Creating a mentally healthy workplace is an inherent part of this aim.

 Co-founder Jim believes passionately in the power employment has on a person’s self-worth: “A significant proportion of our team members experience psychological illness combined with a learning difficulty or other disability and or illness.
 Working helps them to develop self-esteem, financial independence and a social network.”

-Clean Force believes it is good business practice to directly employ all their staff.
+Clean Force believes it is good business practice to employ all their staff directly.
 Consequently all staff are directly employed and subcontractors are used only for some specialised services.
 Both staff and the staff of subcontractors are paid at, or above, award wages for the relevant role.

 Clean Force uses the productivity wage tool that is built into all modern awards and this gives staff who have a lower level of productivity the opportunity to work as efficiently as any staff member.